karabaja4/mimejs/README.md

 ## Configuration

 Configuration is done via JSON configuration file.
-It comes with my defaults in the system configuration file, please edit to your liking.
+It comes with the example defaults in the system configuration file, please edit to your liking.

 ### System wide